pentschev/python-overhead/README.md

 Python (sync) total [average] runtime for 1000000 iterations: 0.05027089104987681s [50.27089104987681ns] Python (async coroutine) total [average] runtime for 1000000 iterations: 0.14029409503564239s [140.29409503564239ns] Python (asyncio task) total [average] runtime for 1000000 iterations: 11.196780956001021s [11196.780956001021ns]

+Cleaning CUDA binaries and rebuilding rm -f time_kernel_launch nvcc  time_kernel_launch.cu -o time_kernel_launch

+Measuring CUDA kernel launch runtimes
+CUDA kernel launch total [average] runtime for 1000000 iterations: 2.20963s [2209.63ns]
 ```

 Note that we passed `1000000` as argument for `run_all.sh`, that indicates the number of iterations we want to measure runtimes for, if omitted it defaults to `1000000`.

+The `run_all.sh` script has also flags to skip the individual test families, please run `./run_all.sh --help` to see the correct options.